 Use the following request:

-- From a Windows PowerShell session with administrative privileges, type or copy and paste the following:
+From a PowerShell session with administrative privileges, type, or copy and paste, the following:

-- Once this completes it should say that the account was repaired successfully.
+After this completes, it should say that the account was repaired successfully.

 To enable and use password writeback with cloud sync, keep the following in mind:

 - If you need to update the gMSA permissions, it might take an hour or more for these permissions to replicate to all the objects in your directory.
 If you don't assign these permissions, writeback can appear to be configured correctly, but users might encounter errors when they update their on-premises passwords from the cloud.
 Permissions must be applied to This object and all descendant objects for Unexpire Password to appear.

 - If passwords for some user accounts aren't written back to the on-premises directory, make sure that inheritance isn't disabled for the account in the on-premises Active Directory Domain Services (AD DS) environment.
 Write permissions for passwords must be applied to descendant objects for the feature to work correctly.

 - Password policies in the on-premises AD DS environment might prevent password resets from being correctly processed.
 If you're testing this feature and want to reset passwords for users more than once per day, the group policy for the minimum password age must be set to 0.
 You can find this setting in the following location: Computer Configuration > Policies > Windows Settings > Security Settings > Account Policies, within gpmc.msc.

 - If you update the group policy, wait for the updated policy to replicate, or use the